Upmarket UK grocer Waitrose posts Christmas sales rise

-LONDON (Reuters) - Waitrose, the upmarket British grocer owned by the John Lewis Partnership [JLP.UL] [JLPLC.UL], posted a 2.8 percent rise in same store sales over the five week Christmas period - an outcome that is likely to outperform all its major rivals.
+LONDON, Jan 6 (Reuters) - Waitrose, the upmarket British grocer owned by the John Lewis Partnership , posted a 2.8 percent rise in same store sales over the five week Christmas period - an outcome that is likely to outperform all its major rivals.

 The employee-owned firm, which trades from 334 stores, said on Tuesday total sales in the five weeks to Jan.
 3, excluding fuel, were 728 million pounds ($1.1 billion), up 7.0 percent year-on-year.